|Nutrition Facts (per serving)|

 Trim the green beans as needed.
 Set them aside.
 Prepare a large bowl of ice water and set it aside.

-- If you're using a steamer basket, fill a pot it fits in with an inch of water and bring it to a boil; or bring a 1/2-inch of water to a boil in a frying pan; or put the beans in a microwave-safe container with 2 tablespoons of water.
+If you're using a steam basket, choose a pot that will fit the basket.
+Fill the pot with an inch of water and bring it to a boil or bring a 1/2 inch of water to a boil in a frying pan.
+Or put the beans in a microwave-safe container with 2 tablespoons of water.

-- Put the beans in a steamer basket over the boiling water or in the frying pan with the water, cover, and cook until as tender as you like, 3 minutes fro crisp-tender and closer to 6 minutes for fully cooked beans; or microwave in 1-minute intervals until the desired temperature is reached.
+Put the green beans in a steamer basket over the boiling water (or in the frying pan with the water), cover, and cook until as tender as you like: 3 minutes for crisp-tender green beans and closer to 6 minutes for fully cooked beans.
+Or microwave in 1-minute intervals until the desired temperature is reached.

-- Once the beans are steamed as you like them, immediately plunge them in the ice water.
+Once the beans are steamed, immediately plunge them in the ice water.
 Swish the beans around until they're completely cool.
 Dry them thoroughly.
 Put the dried green beans in a shallow dish.